Iliotibial Band stretches can make a big difference to back, hip and knee problems.

 The Iliotibial Band (ITB) is a thick band of fibrous tissue that runs down the outside of your leg from your pelvis to your knee.
 Some of the buttock and hip muscles attach to it and the ITB co-ordinates how these muscles work and stabilises the knee.

-Tightness of the ITB can make subtle changes to the way the knee moves resulting in knee pain.
-It can lead to patella maltracking, where the kneecap doesn’t glide properly, which is common in conditions such as Runners Knee and Chondromalacia Patella.
-It can also irritate the bursa, small fluid filled sacs that provide cushioning between the Iliotibial Band and the bones underneath, causing inflammation and pain.
-The most common sites for this are at:
+Tightness in the ITB can also irritate the hip and knee bursa, small fluid filled sacs that provide cushioning between the Iliotibial Band and the bones underneath, causing inflammation and pain.

 Stretching the ITB is slightly different from stretching other muscles, as the ITB is a thick, fibrous band rather than an elastic muscle.
-Here we will show you how to build up your Iliotibial Band stretches to help relieve hip and knee pain.
-If you haven't already, visit the knee stretches intro page for information on how to get the best results from stretches.

-Here you will find 5 different Iliotibial band stretches.
-With each one, the description/pictures show you how to stretch your right ITB.
-To stretch the left side, just reverse the instructions.
-You only need to do 1 or 2 of these stretches – choose the iliotibial band stretches that work best for you.
-To be most effective you need hold each of these Iliotibial band stretches for 30 seconds and repeat it 3 times.
+Here you will find six different Iliotibial band stretches to choose from but you only need to do one or two – choose the iliotibial band stretches that work best for you.
+To be most effective, hold each stretch for 30 seconds and repeat 3 times.

 Intro: This is my favourite of all the iliotibial band stretches